 Written by David Domzalski

-Whether you’re a marketer or copywriter who wants to improve the quality and speed of your output, or you specialize in a different field, like SEO, but recognize the value of good writing, the following copywriting tips can help.
+Whether you’re a marketer or copywriter who wants to improve the quality and speed of your output, or you specialize in a specific writing field like SEO, the following copywriting tips can help.

 We’ve all heard the stats around attention engagement.
 Some reports claim you have eight seconds to snag your target customer’s attention.
 Others put it at three seconds.
 Either way, you have to move fast.

-That’s why you need a great hook.
+That’s why one of the best copywriting tips is to develop a great hook.
 Something concise that draws your reader in and makes them want to keep on reading.

 OK, but how do you write a hook?
 Here’s where to start:

 Of course, a good hook will only get your readers through one or two paragraphs.
-Here’s what to do next.
+Here are more copywriting tips to use next.

 Stories are what bring copy to life.
 They give readers something to connect to, and that is how a relationship is built.
 You want your current and potential customers to feel something when they read your words.
 This not only cultivates a sense of satisfaction in readers but also encourages them to, you guessed it, keep reading.

-There are two ways I uncover and develop the best stories: the story archaeology process and the IE3 method.
+Here are two ways to uncover and develop the best stories: the story archaeology process and the Inspire-Educate-Entertain-Entice method.
 Let’s define both and see how you can use them.

 Story archaeology can take one of three pathways:

 Once you’ve identified stories you can use, it’s time to leverage them to foster a connection with readers.
-There are four ways that I’ve found work best, and they make up what I call the IE3 method:
+There are four ways to do that:

 Now, just put it all together.
 Use your hook and keep them reading.
-As you do, reveal a great story and make sure it hits on at least one element of IE3.
+As you do, reveal a great story and make sure it hits on at least one element of that list.
+Then, watch how your audience reacts to your copy.

 Artificial intelligence (AI) has been dominating conversation in most industries these days, with more than a few people worried about how it will affect their current positions and long-term careers.